 Day 13: Trek to Halji 3,660mA 4 hours trek.

 An easy day to Halji allows time to explore villages and visit the monasteries.
 The walk starts following the Limi River upstream on relatively flat trails.
 Along the way, there will be chances of spotting some mountain goats and blue sheep!
 Rarely spotted but existing in the area is also the snow leopard.
-Enter the village, passing a gate with chörten and a large mani wall with many stones carved with holy mantras and Buddhist deities on them.
+Enter the village, passing a gate with chörten and a large mani wall with many stones carved with holy mantras and Buddhist deities.
 There is a monastery, Rinchenling Gonpa at Halji, built in the 14th century and belongs to the Kagyupa lineage.
 The main Gonpa (monastery of Limi Valley) serves as the religious centre of the area.
 It has been beautifully restored (with the help of Nepal Trust) and has many exciting parts of visiting.

 Day 14: Trek to Jang 3,930mA 4 hours trek.

 Walk on the moderate trail for some hour from Halji to reach Jang, following the Limi Khola (Limi river); Jang is the third and last village within Limi Valley with other tiny villages.
-It's exceptional to be in such a secluded place where Tibetan culture remains relatively untouched from the modern world; surely soon, it might not be the same.
+It's exceptional to be in such a secluded place where Tibetan culture remains relatively untouched by the modern world; surely soon, it might not be the same.

 Day 15: Trek to Talung 4,370mA 7 hours trek.

-On leaving Limi Valley and authentic Tibetan villages, the walk leads through complete desolate landscapes, climbing slowly but steadily to reach overnight camp at Talung.
+On leaving Limi Valley and authentic Tibetan villages, the walk leads through complete desolate landscapes, climbing slowly but steadily to reach the overnight camp at Talung.

 Day 16: Trek to Shinjungma 3,620m. via Nyalu La 4,940mAn 8 hours trek.

 The morning trail, a steep climb, brings us to the most scenic pass of the trek at Nyalu La, above 4,940 metres.
 In some sections of the trail, we may encounter some snow, making the climb more challenging and vivid.
 From the pass, a breath-taking 360° panorama of Humla with Tibetan landscapes including the holy Mt.
 Kailash of 6,714 metres and Mount Saipal.
-After the essential photographing stop, we take a steep descend to the Selma Tso (lake) at 4,630 metres.
-Finally, the trail continues following Salli River to a campsite at Shinjungma with the view of grand Mount Saipal.
+After the essential photographing stop, we take a steep descent to the Selma Tso (lake) at 4,630 metres.
+Finally, the trail continues following the Salli River to a campsite at Shinjungma with a view of grand Mount Saipal.